mircealungu/mircea/notes/Who-Is-Afraid-Of-AI.md

 AGI stands for Artificial General Intelligence.

 It is theoretized to be the level of AI at which an "algorithm" exposes general inteligence on par with a human.
-It is the "phylosopher's stone" of the modern techno-alchemist.
+It is the "phylosopher's stone" of the modern techno-alchemist*.

 Many people, and sometimes even smart ones, are afraid that we are on the verge of inventing an AGI that will be more "intelligent" (whatever that may mean) than humans.
 Reportedly, Elon Musk can't sleep at night because of his worries about AI and AGI.